All Episodes

 What are you doing to find out how the Russian takeover of the American uranium was allowed to occur despite criminal conduct by the Russian company that the Obama administration approved to make the purchase?

-Mr. Chairman, uh we will hear your concerns.
+Mr. Chairman, we will hear your concerns.

-And I would would offer that some people have gone to jail in that transaction already, and but the article um talks about other issues.
+And I would offer that some people have gone to jail in that transaction already.

-So uh without confirming or denying the existence of any particular investigation, I would say I hear your concerns and they will be reviewed.
+So without confirming or denying the existence of any particular investigation, I would say I hear your concerns and they will be reviewed.

-I think I know why you're probably reluctant to go into some detail on that, but I would like to remind you that deputy attorney Rosenstein directly supervised the criminal case when he was U.S. attorney in Maryland.
+I think I know why you're probably reluctant to go into some detail on that, but I would like to remind you that Deputy Attorney Rosenstein directly supervised the criminal case when he was U.S. Attorney in Maryland.

 It would be his decision.